 If you have a few little guys that finish your newly refilled feeder in just a few days, then this one will at least keep them fed for a week.
 This feeder claims that it could hold enough feed for two entire weeks!

 However, with its advantage, the tower feeder also has some disadvantages.
-If you plan to recreate the tower feeder, we suggest that you put it in a place where it will not be reached by the rain or rodents.
+If you plan to recreate the tower feeder, we suggest that you put it in a place where it will not be reached by rain or rodents.
 Since it can hold a lot of feed, you will also lose a lot of feed if it gets ruined.

-That is 16 DIY 5 gallon bucket chicken feeder ideas!
+Those are 16 DIY 5 gallon bucket chicken feeder ideas!

 Finding a great chicken feeder might not be a keeper’s main concern until it becomes a problem.
 However, we believe that finding the right one is a must!
 Feeders are an important part of a happy chicken coop.
 With the right feeder, your and your chickens’ lives will be a lot easier and enjoyable.

 If you’re dealing with a lot of mess in your coop, constantly having to deal with all sorts of rodents, and always having to worry about wet feed, then maybe it’s time to build the feeder that will finish these problems, once and for all.
 If you’re looking for even more feeder ideas, check out these 30 DIY PVC Chicken Feeder Ideas.

 What are you waiting for?
 It is time to get that 5 gallon bucket and start on a wonderful project!